-About 550 people speak Hixkaryána, a member of the Southern Guiana of Carib languages, on the Nhamundá, Mapuera and Japatú rivers, tributaries of the Amazon in Brazil.
+About 550 people speak Hixkaryána, a member of the Southern Guiana branch of Cariban languages, on the Nhamundá, Mapuera and Japatú rivers, tributaries of the Amazon in Brazil.
 One unusual feature of Hixkaryána is that it's one of the few lanuguages that normally uses a Object Subject Verb word order, before it was first described by the linguist Desmond Derbyshire, no language was thought to use such word order.

 Parts of the Bible were translated into Hixkaryána in 1966, and the complete New Testament was published in 1976.
 Only about 30% to 60% of those who speak Hixkaryána the language are able to read and write it.